 The RIT makerspace is designed to serve the needs of innovative students seeking to create new products, inventions and applications.

-RIT’s Venture Creations Incubator is a place where early to mid-seed stage companies can advance their concepts on the way to joining the ranks of profitable, viable businesses in New York State.
+Venture Creations incubator at RIT is a place where early to mid-seed stage companies can advance their concepts on the way to joining the ranks of profitable, viable businesses in New York State.
 Saunders students and faculty engage with VCI companies through Saunders Consulting Group, Capstone Projects, and provide additional real-world business exposure to the classroom.
 At Venture Creations business ideas that begin in the classroom get resources and a place to grow for reaching the next level in their development.
 Many resident companies graduate from Venture Creations after receiving venture capital.

 Located just off campus at 125 Tech Park Drive, the incubator has been working with startups for 10 years.
 On-site staff assist VCI startups directly or put you in touch with RIT faculty, our service provider and investor networks, as well as students who can assist you with the development of your business.
 In 2009, Venture Creations was awarded designation as a Clean Energy Incubator by the New York State Energy Research and Development Authority, one of five in the state, expanding our services to companies engaged in a wide range of clean energy businesses.